iRONStoolbox/iRONStoolbox/README.md

 [![Build status](https://travis-ci.org/AndresPenuela/iRONS.svg?branch=master)](https://travis-ci.org/pySRURGS/pyGOURGS)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-iRONS is a python package that enables the simulation, forecasting and optimisation of reservoir systems.
+iRONS (interactive Reservoir Operation Notebooks and Software) is a python package that enables the simulation, forecasting and optimisation of reservoir systems.
 The package includes a set of interactive notebooks that demonstrate key functionalities through practical examples, and that can be run in the Jupyter environment either locally or remotely via a web browser.

 **The core functions** *(you can find them in the Toolbox folder)*